 - 1. First of all, prepare the endless swing wing line by the double block on the cockpit coaming.
 Release the back stays slowly on BOTH sides. - 2.
 No persons are allowed on the trampolines, the wings or the floats while operating the Swing Wing system.
 Also slack of spinnaker sheets and barberhaul lines. - 3.
-Remove the diagonal cables up front before releasing the double easylock for the Swing Wing system inside the hand locker in the cockpit.
+Remove the stainless pin in the aluminium stop tube before releasing the double easylock for the Swing Wing system inside the hand locker in the cockpit.

 REMEMBER only to use the lines coming up from the double block in the coaming for the Swing Wing system.
-The outer line is for the outhaul and the inner for the inhaul (downhaul).
+The outer line is for the outhaul and the inner for the inhaul (fold in).

 4. The system is now open and you use the inhaul via the selftailing winch on the coaming.
 As the line is endless make sure ALWAYS that the outhaul line runs easily free to avoid "kinks".
-The float is now ready to be pulled in, and when the float is folded in make sure to lift up the trampoline so this does not get jamed between float deck and under side of the aft wing and the float is now in position.
-You must lock the double easylock again to secure the swing wing lines and float in position.
+The float is now ready to be pulled in, and when the float is folded in you can put the pin in the locking tube, and the float is now in position.
+You must lock the easylock again to secure the swing wing line and float in position.
 Then you can adjust the backstay by setting it handtight after having folded BOTH sides.